Medieval tunnel systems, modern museums and a confluence of German, French and Dutch culture — all in Luxembourg City.

 We recommend visiting between April and November, as the weather is warmer and you can fully enjoy the parks and natural beauty of the city.
 Weekdays are generally busy as the city sees a lot of business travel, and things tend to quieten down a bit on the weekends.
 The weekends can also be more budget-friendly, though some restaurants will be closed.

-This sample itinerary will give you an idea of what is possible when you travel in Luxembourg City, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Luxembourg City, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.